Building My First Chrome Extension with AI

 My takeaways

-1. Keep it simple and stupid
+1. Start simple and stupid

 2. AI is a fantastic help to build an MVP with